View Categories

 • Due to this, ensuring deposit operations in the Jan-Dhan account is challenging.

-• High volume of frauds due to financial literacy
+• High volume of frauds due to lack of financial literacy

 • Money lenders continue to account for nearly 30 percent of total banking business